CZ-NIC/yangson/docs/context.rst

    The arguments of the class constructor are:

-   * *text* – text to parse.
+   * *text* – text to parse,
-   * *mid* – :term:`module identifier` of the (sub)module that
+   * *mid* – value for :attr:`mid` attribute.
-     provides context for parsing and evaluating the feature expression.

    The constructor may raise :exc:`ModuleNotRedistered` if the (sub)module identified by *mid* is not part of the data model.

    .. rubric:: Instance Attributes

-   .. attribute:: mdata
+   .. attribute:: mid

-      :class:`ModuleData` object correpsonding to the (sub)module
-      identified by the *mid* argument of the class constructor.
+      This attribute is a :term:`module identifier` of the (sub)module that provides context for parsing and evaluating the feature expression.

-      Two other instance variables are inherited from the :class:`Parser` class.
+   Two other instance variables (:attr:`~.Parser.input` and :attr:`~.Parser.offset`) are inherited from the :class:`Parser` class.

-   .. rubric:: Methods
+   .. rubric:: Public Methods

    .. method:: parse() -> bool